Covid 19 coronavirus: Police net weapons in gang raids during lockdown

 "The illicit activities these groups take part in cause immeasurable harm in our communities."

-Nationwide, 25kg of methamphetamine, 30kg of cannabis, and small amounts of cocaine, MDMA, gamma-Butyrolactone, and LSD were all seized.
+Nationwide, 25kg of methamphetamine and 30kg of cannabis, plus small amounts of cocaine, MDMA, gamma-Butyrolactone and LSD were all seized.

-In the South, raids included the arrest of an alleged cannabis dealer in Alexandra, a Dunedin raid that netted $40,000 in cash and methamphetamine, and a Queenstown bust that turned up methamphetamine, cash, and four firearms.
+In the South, raids included the arrest of an alleged cannabis dealer in Alexandra, a Dunedin raid that netted $40,000 in cash and methamphetamine, and a Queenstown bust that turned up methamphetamine, cash and four firearms.

 Staff across the country had been policing in a changed environment and had observed all health and safety requirements, Williams said.

-The recovery of criminal proceeds also continued throughout Alert Levels 3 and 4.
+The recovery of criminal proceeds also continued throughout alert levels 3 and 4.

-More than $4.4million had been forfeited, most of which related to drug crime.
+More than $4.4 million had been forfeited, most of which related to drug crime.

-In addition, more than $2million had been restrained and would be subject to further investigation pending forfeiture.
+In addition, more than $2m had been restrained and would be subject to further investigation pending forfeiture.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website